tgac-vumc/Statescopeweb/docs/about.md

 **Output:**
 - A state scores matrix that quantifies the contribution of each latent state across samples.
 - A state loadings matrix that shows the association strength of each gene with each latent state.
-- A fully characterized cNMF model ready for downstream analysis and visualization.

 ## Conclusion